Outsourcing Control requires Control Complexity: Abstract

 \section{Abstract}

-An embodied agent constantly influences its environment and is influenced by it.
-We use the sensorimotor loop to model these interactions and thereby we can quantify different information flows in the system by various information theoretic measures.
-This includes a measure for the interaction among the agent's body and its environment, called Morphological Computation.
-Additionally, we examine the controller complexity by two measures, one of which can be seen in the context of the Integrated Information Theory of consciousness.
-Applying this framework to an experimental setting with simulated agents allows us to analyze the interaction between an agent and its environment, as well as the complexity of its controller, the brain of the agent.
-Previous research reveals an antagonistic relationship between the controller complexity and Morphological Computation.
-A morphology adapted well to a task can reduce the necessary complexity of the controller significantly.
-This creates the problem that embodied intelligence is correlated with a reduced necessity of a controller, a brain.
-However, in order to interact well with their surroundings, the agents first have to understand the relevant dynamics of the environment.
-By analyzing learning agents we observe that an increased controller complexity can facilitate a better interaction between an agent's body and its environment.
-Hence, learning requires an increased controller complexity and the controller complexity and Morphological Computation influence each other.
+An embodied agent influences its environment and is influenced by it.
+We use the sensorimotor loop to model these interactions and quantify the information flows in the system by information theoretic measures.
+This includes a measure for the interaction among the agent's body and its environment, often referred to as Morphological Computation.
+Additionally, we examine the controller complexity, which can be seen in the context of the Integrated Information Theory of consciousness.
+Applying this framework to an experimental setting with simulated agents allows us to analyze the interaction between an agent and its environment, as well as the complexity of its controller.
+Previous research reveals that a morphology adapted well to a task can reduce the required complexity of the controller substantially.
+In this work we observe that the agents first have to understand the relevant dynamics of the environment in order to interact well with their surroundings.
+Hence, an increased controller complexity can facilitate a better interaction between an agent's body and its environment.

 \textbf{Keywords:} Embodied Artificial Intelligence, Information Theory, Information Geometry, em-Algorithm, Morphological Computation, Integrated Information Theory